nqtung/osdu-uom/standard/README.md

 ## The UoM Standard

-This folder contains verious versions of the UoM standard from OSDU/Energistics:
+This folder contains various versions of the UoM standard from OSDU/Energistics:

 * `uom.json` - The simplistic version provided by GeoSoft, and the only one needed in order get full UoM support in any programming environment.